-David, who was CEO of the charity until his retirement in 2010, and then Company Secretary and a Trustee until 2019, was instrumental in founding the charity which at one point he ran from a caravan on his driveway but has now grown over the last 40 years to become the largest independent faith-based safeguarding charity in the UK with a team of over 50 people and engaging with a network of over 10,000 organisations nationally and internationally.
+David, who was CEO of the charity until his retirement in 2010, and then Company Secretary and a Trustee until 2019, was instrumental in founding the charity.
+At one point he ran the charity from a caravan on his driveway, but it has grown over the last 40 years to become the largest independent faith-based safeguarding charity in the UK with a team of over 50 people and engaging with a network of over 10,000 organisations nationally and internationally.

 Known as a key campaigner for his work amongst faith communities, and as a tireless advocate for vulnerable people, David’s unshakeable faith and ability to build bridges has contributed significantly towards safeguarding being in the nation’s consciousness.
 For over fifty years David has been a constant figure providing sound professional advice and support on a range of safeguarding and child protection issues to the Christian community and wider society.